The Pacific War Online Encyclopedia

 help with its defense.

 Britain has traditionally been a naval power, with a small but highly professional army.
 However, the enormous bloodletting among junior officers during the First World War sapped much of the spirit of her army.
 British generalship was lacking throughout the war, and manpower reserves were thin from the beginning.
 Tactics were unimaginative and morale sometimes shaky.
-A British battalion commander in the Mediterranean observed that there was too much reliance on set-piece frontal assaults and artillery, too much reluctance to use infiltration tactics in close terrain, and there about twenty men in every battalion who invariably ran away in action and ought to be transferred out.
+A British battalion commander in the Mediterranean observed that there was too much reliance on set-piece frontal assaults and artillery, too much reluctance to use infiltration tactics in close terrain, and there were about twenty men in every battalion who invariably ran away in action and ought to have been transferred out.
 When his Army commander got wind of this assessment, he had the battalion commander sacked (Hastings 2011).

 Part of the difficulty was the Cardwell system of regimental districts, in which each district was originally expected to maintain one battalion overseas, one battalion at home, and a third battalion consisting of the local militia.
 Thus the regiment became the principle training organization and repository of tradition, whose function it was to supply fresh battalions to brigades as needed.
 Battalions were recruited on a regional basis by their regiment, which favored unit cohesion.
 However, this produced what Murray (in Murray and Millett 1996) has described as a "muddy boots" mentality which discouraged intellectual effort and a good grasp of operations beyond the battalion level.